 When making a claim against a company that no longer exists, the first step is to track down their former insurer.
 All employers in the UK are legally bound to have employers’ liability insurance.
 This covers the cost of any work accident claims that are made against an employer by staff or sub-contractors.

 So long as your former employer paid their insurance in full, then the policy will be valid for any work accidents that occurred during the policy period.
-Our personal injury solicitors can trace your employer’s insurer.
+Our solicitors can trace your employer’s insurer.
 We can then liaise directly with the insurance company, pursuing a claim for your damages.

 The policy excess